Below are some Frequently Asked Questions. We hope that this information will be of assistance while you go through our website.

 Well-meaning friends, relatives or acquaintances sometimes inadvertently provide or share misinformation.
 A simple call to the Children’s Center will give you the most accurate and current information.
-To get precise answers to your questions about the Children’s Center please Contact the Center.
+To get precise answers to your questions about the Children’s Center, please contact us.

 Do you offer drop-in care?

-Parents sometimes call and inquire about the availability of child care for a day.
 We do not offer this type of child care.
 Parents can call the Idaho Careline for assistance in finding a program that does provide drop-in care.

 Can you recommend any other early childhood programs?

 Choosing a quality early childhood program is an important decision.
 Many factors will determine which program best meets your needs.
 One program will not necessarily fit everyone’s needs.
-Please utilize the Finding a Quality Program Guide to assist you with this decision.
+Please utilize What To Look For in a Program from NAEYC to assist you with this decision.
 The Children’s Center does encourage families to seek NAEYC Accredited programs.
 Families may also utilize the Idaho Careline.